darold/pgtt/README.md

-When `pgtt.enabled` is true (default) and the extension have been loaded (`LOAD 'pgtt';`) the first access to the table using a SELECT, UPDATE or DELETE statement will raise the creation of a temporary table using the definition of the "template" table created when issuing the `CREATE GLOBAL TEMPORARY TABLE` statement.
-Once it is done the statement will be rerouted to the newly created temporary table.
-All other access will use the new temporary table, the `pg_temp*` schema where the table is created is always looked first in the search path.
+When `pgtt.enabled` is true (default) and the extension have been loaded (`LOAD 'pgtt';`) the first access to the table using a SELECT, UPDATE or DELETE statement will produce the creation of a temporary table using the definition of the "template" table created during the call to `CREATE GLOBAL TEMPORARY TABLE` statement.

+Once the temporary table is created at the first acces, the original SELECT, UPDATE or DELETE statement is automatically rerouted to the new regular temporary table.
+All other access will use the new temporary table, the `pg_temp*` schema where the table is created is always looked first in the search path this is why the "template" table is not concerned by subsequent access.

-Creating, renaming and removing a GTT is an administration task it shall not be done in a application session.
+Creating, renaming and removing a GTT is an administration task it shall not be done in an application session.

 Note that rerouting is active even if you add a namespace qualifier to the table.
 For example looking at the internal unlogged template